yashashvini15/E-commerce/README.md

 ## Technologies Used
 - Java
 - Intellij IDEA & MySQL Workbench
-- Spring Boot (if applicable)
-- Hibernate (if applicable)
+- Hibernate
 - MySQL (or other database)
 - Servlet & JSP